marcfusch/gustavo-instagram-responder/README.md

 cd hidenseek-gustavo-instagram
 ```
 Then, you need to configure the script with your Instagram credentials.
-You will need to modify line 12 and 13 that are:
+You will need to modify those lines:
 ```
 username='YOUR_USERNAME'
 password='YOUR_PASSWORD'